movinggk/E-Motionary/README.md

 ## License

-Please respect the terms of service for the APIs used (Audd.io, Huggingface).
+Please respect the terms of service for the APIs used (Audd.io, OpenAI).